ericckzhou/indeed-job-CSskills-scraper/README.md

 #note: the job page does not include a consistent format thus cannot go into specifics in skills and requirements.
 #==========================================================
 # HOW TO USE
-# 1. Go to indeed and search what jobs you want!
+# 1. Go to indeed and search what job titles you desire!
 # 2. Copy and paste the url and enter the link!